This is an End, But Not 'The End': A Philosophy of Hope

 And I believe God responded and God responds:

-It is in the trial and the trying, when my “does it get better after this?” becomes “do I get better after this?”
+It is in the trial and the trying hard not to fall down and stay down, when my “does it get better after this?” becomes “do I get better after this?”

 It’s in knowing that wherever I am, I can experience an “end,” and for me there is only hope if that end helps to guide me to a better version of the merging of myself+the endless one.
 It is in the confidence with which I now pray: